Learn more about child observations examples and why child observation is important in early childhood

 When you begin with the end in mind, you can better prepare for the child observation and choose the most helpful observation method/s.

-Documentation of the child observation should be based on what was actually seen and heard and should be as detailed as possible.
-Here are some examples of child observation methods to help you document and meet your purpose for observing the child:
+A child observation report should be based on what was actually seen and heard and should be as detailed as possible.
+Here are some child development observation examples to help you document and meet the purpose for observing the child:

 When documenting child observations be careful to note what you actually observe, what you see and hear exactly.
 Be objective and always be factual.
 The information gathered during child observation should serve the intended purpose you have set from the beginning and can help with the needs of early childhood development.

 Child Observation Report Example

 Completing a child observation report can seem to be a daunting task at first, but armed with the basic child observation techniques, educators can come up with comprehensive reports of children observations.
 To help you get started, here are a few examples of child observations, or documenting children’s learning, based by the Family Day Care Association Queensland (ConnectFDC):